godieGH/SwaziPen/docs/en/getting-started.md

 SwaziLang is a scripting language designed for natural Swahili-like syntax.
 It's easy to learn, expressive, and great for beginners or teaching programming.

 ---
-This course will teach you the basics and advanced comcepts of the language. so that you can be comfortable building programs with it.
+This course will teach you the basics and advanced concepts of the language. so that you can be comfortable building programs with it.

 ## What do you need before learning Swazi / SwaziLang